kushaldas/lym/docs/useful.md

 ```
 ### Setting up environment variable values

- We can use the *export* and *set* commands to create a new environment variable or we can change an existing one.
+ We can use the *export* command to create a new environment variable or we can change an existing one.
 We can use the *echo* command to print one particular environment variable value.

 ```
 $ export NAME="Kushal Das"